opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

 ---------------------

 id
-    Open Civic Data-style id in the format ``ocd-cf-transaction/{{uuid}}``
+    Open Civic Data-style id in the format ``ocd-campaignfinance-transaction/{{uuid}}``

-filing_version
+filing_action
-    Reference to the ``Filing.version`` that a transaction is reported in.
+    Reference to the ``Filing.action.id`` that a transaction is reported in.

-original_id
+identifier
     **optional**
     In some jurisdictions, the original jurisdictionally-assigned ID of a Transaction may be meaningful, so preserve it here.

-type
+classification
     Type of transaction - contribution, expenditure, loan, transfer, other receipt, etc. Enumerated field based on the jurisdiction of the Committee filing the Transaction.

+amount
+    Amount of transaction.

+    value
+        Actual decimal amount of transaction.

+    currency
+        Currency denomination of transaction.

     is_inkind
         Boolean indicating whether transaction is in-kind or not (in which case, it's probably cash.)

-transaction_amount
-    Amount in Decimal of transaction.

-counterparty
+sender
-    Person making contribution, or receiving expenditure, etc.
+    Person making contribution, or paying for expenditure, etc.

+recipient
+    Person receiving contribution, or being paid for an expenditure, etc.

 date
     Date reported for transaction.

 description
     String (may simply need repeated "notes" fields for items of this type).

-memo
+note
     String (may simply need repeated "notes" fields for items of this type).

 CommitteeStatusUpdate (Section)